Skip to main content

 The branding interface

-When you open the branding tool, you'll see a live preview of your puzzle showing how your branding changes look, and on the right side, all the customization controls organized in panels
+When you open the branding tool, you'll see a live preview of your puzzle showing how branding changes look in real time, plus all your customization controls organized in panels on the right side.

 As you adjust settings on the right, you'll see your changes update instantly on the preview puzzle.
 This lets you experiment with different looks and see exactly how your branding will appear to solvers.